monopole/snt/basics/buildAServer.md

-Make a program to use as an example binary to configure, rollout, rollback, upgrade, etc.  Make it a webserver so it can be queried with HTTP clients you already have.
+Make a program to use as an example binary to configure, rollout, rollback, upgrade, etc.

-The server serves a simple web page whose appearance is influenced by flags and shell env variables.
+The program will serve a simple web page whose appearance is influenced by flags and shell env variables.

-To demo rollouts and rollbacks, there will be multiple versions of the binary, with the version appearing on the served web page.
+To demo rollouts and rollbacks, there will be multiple versions of the program, with the version appearing on the served web page.

 <!-- @defineEnv -->
 ```
 TUT_IMG_NAME=radishwine
-TUT_IMG_V1=1
+TUT_IMG_V1=1  # to tag version 1
-TUT_IMG_V2=2
+TUT_IMG_V2=2  # to tag version 2
 TUT_IMG_PATH=$TUT_DIR/src/$TUT_IMG_NAME

 mkdir -p $TUT_DIR/src